Is there a crime at all or an elaborate plot for John Barrie to fall into?

-Untethered is published by Bristol Noir and is available to purchase here.
+Untethered is published by Red Dog Press and is available to purchase here.

 John Bowie grew up on the coast in rural Northumberland, a region steeped with a history of battles, Vikings, wars and struggles.
 These tales and myths fascinated him as a child, and then as an adult.
 In the mid to late nineties he studied in Salford enjoying the bands, music, clubs and general urban industrial-ness of Greater Manchester, including the club scene and the infamous Hacienda.
 He was also there when the IRA bomb went off in 1996.